nmashton/sv/README.md

 - Gender is one of "male", "female", "nonbinary", or "other".
 - Birthday is in the format MM/dd/yyyy (e.g. "08/16/1984")

-To see a list of available options, run `lein cli -- --help`.
+To see a list of available options, including sort modes, run `lein cli -- --help`.

 ### Web API